bhagat121/bhagat121/README.md

 </p>
 </div>
 <h3 align="center"><strong>A small introduction about me</strong></h3>
-<p>Hey, I am currently in my final year of Bachelors in Computer Science.
+<p align="center">Hey, I am currently in my final year of Bachelors in Computer Science.
 I am a <strong>Full-Stack Web Development enthusiast</strong>.
 I have been into the field of web development for almost 1 year now and excited for upcoming projects.</p>

  <h3><strong>I'm upto!</strong></h3>
 <ul>